-Caesar Augustus showed great respect for the Senate, but later emperors made no secret of their power.
-The Senate continued to exist after the reign of Augustus, but senators had little say over the affairs of the empire.
+Caesar Augustus had complete power in Rome, but he showed great respect for the Senate.
+Later emperors made no secret of their power.
+The Senate continued to exist, but senators had little control over the empire’s affairs.
 Some of the emperors who followed Augustus ruled wisely.
 Others were foolish and cruel.

-It was under the emperor Trajan that, by AD117, the Roman Empire reached its greatest size.
-The empire extended from Britain and Spain, across France, southern Germany, and the Balkan Mountains.
-The empire also included North Africa and stretched as far east as the Caspian Sea.
-By that time, the empire completely surrounded the vast Mediterranean Sea, which later historians described as being a mere “Roman lake.”
+The Roman Empire reached its greatest size in 117ce under the emperor Trajan.
+The empire extended from Britain and Spain, across France, southern Germany, the Balkan Mountains, as far east as the Caspian Sea, and across the Mediterranean Sea to the north coast of Africa.
+Because the empire surrounded the vast Mediterranean Sea, later historians described it as a mere “Roman lake.”

-In AD121, the emperor Hadrian built a wall across northern England to keep out invaders from Scotland.
+In 121ce, the emperor Hadrian built a wall across northern England to keep out invaders from Scotland.
 The Romans called the Scots “barbarians,” possibly because their Celtic language reminded the Romans of the sounds made by sheep.
-In time, the Romans used this term for any civilization they considered uncultured.
-Eventually, another group of barbarian warriors—from Germany—would lead to the end of the Roman Empire.
+In time, the Romans called all the people they felt were uncultured “barbarians.”
+Barbarian warriors from Germany would later lead to the end of the Roman Empire.

 Download this lesson as Microsoft Word file or as an Adobe Acrobat file.